 A creation of the early 20th century, the typical foundation has a permanent endowment, exists in perpetuity, is required to payout 5% of its assets each year and possess considerable flexibility and the ability to take risks in pursuit of its mission.
 With no need to raise funds, foundations can take the long view of their work.

 Beyond the intersection of the interest of governments and foundations in serving the public good, many leaders believe that foundations can play a “venture capital” role for problem solving.
 Largely insulated from politics and markets, foundations have the freedom to experiment with innovative solutions to vexing public problems.
 Workable solutions may then be attractive to government to take to scale with its vaster financial resources and diverse delivery systems.
 Increasingly governments are also pursuing the support of foundations whose issue expertise may inform how a particular program is designed or implemented.

-Local examples of such partnerships include the Samuel N. and Mary Castle Foundations collaboration with the Executive Office of Early Learning to provide preschool teacher training in early mathematics and early literacy.
-As Hawaii ramps up a universally available public preschool system, teachers new to the pre-k classrooms have access to the Erikson Institute of Chicago’s nationally prominent teacher training.
+Local examples of such partnerships include the Samuel N. and Mary Castle Foundations collaboration with the Executive Office of Early Learning to provide preschool teacher training in early mathematics, social-emotional and early literacy.
+As Hawaii ramps up a universally available public preschool system, teachers new to the pre-k classrooms have access to the Erikson Institute of Chicago’s nationally prominent teacher education.
 The tax payer pays nothing.